maded2/plotng/README.md

 - Fingerprint : fingerprint passed to the chia command line tool (you can either use the fingerprint if the private has been installed on the plotter or use the following farmer/pool public key instead)
 - FarmerPublicKey : Farmer Public Key passed to the chia command line tool
 - PoolPublicKey : Pool Public Key passed to the chia command line tool
+- ContractAddress: Pool NFT Contract Address for Portable Plot
 - Threads : number of threads use by the chia command line tool.
 If the value is zero or missing then chia will use the default
 - Buffers : number of buffers use by the chia command line tool.
 If the value is zero or missing then chia will use the default
 - DisableBitField : With BitField your plotting almost always gets faster.
 Set true if your CPU designed before 2010.